olegdiominov/gamewrapper/README.md

 variable and working directory (some games are picky about it).
 This tool helps me do it.

+The same command can also be used for running native games.
+This may be useful for DRM-free games downloaded into home directory or open-source games/game engines built from source.

 ### Resolution switching

 I often have problems with switching workspaces in i3 when running fullscreen